MonikaPralayakaveri/product_management/README.md

 # Product Management System

-This is a product management system built with Go, Gin, PostgreSQL, RabbitMQ, Redis, and a simple image processing microservice.
+This product management system was built with Go, Gin, PostgreSQL, RabbitMQ, Redis, and a simple image processing microservice.
 The system allows users to add products, fetch products by ID, and manage product data with caching and asynchronous image processing.

 ## **Architecture Overview**